-A 1993 graduate of Siena, Karbowski has posted a 123-110-21 (.526) overall record as the head coach of his alma mater including a 66-47-13 (.575) mark in the MAAC.
-A two-time MAAC Coach of the Year (2001, '02), Karbowski picked up his milestone 100th career coaching win with a 2-1 victory at Holy Cross on Sept.
+A 1993 graduate of Siena College, Karbowski has amassed a 162-140-34 (.533) overall record as the head coach of his alma mater, including an 87-60-19 (.581) mark in the MAAC.
+A two-time MAAC Coach of the Year (2001, 2002), Karbowski picked up his milestone 100th career coaching win with a 2-1 victory at Holy Cross on Sept.
 24, 2010.

 The 2010 season was an historic year for Karbowski and the program as the Saints' set a program single-season record for wins and finished one victory shy of the MAAC record with an impressive 17-4-0 mark including a 6-3-0 record in the MAAC.

-Additionally, the Saints were the last remaining undefeated, untied team left in all of Division I Women's Soccer as they began the season a perfect 12-0-0 which included signature wins over Big East powers UCONN and Providence.
+Additionally, the Saints were the last remaining undefeated, untied team left in all of Division I Women's Soccer as they began the season a perfect 12-0-0 which included signature wins over Big East powers UConn and Providence.
 As a result, Siena was ranked No. 25 nationally for consecutive weeks (Oct.
 4, 11) in the Soccer America Poll for the first time in program history.
 Siena received votes for eight straight weeks (Aug.
 23 - Oct.
 12) in the NSCAA/HendrickCars.com Top-25 Poll, culminating with a program-record 25 votes - the 28th highest total in the nation - in the Oct.
 12 NSCAA Poll.

 Siena captured the 2010 MAAC Championship as the No. 3 seed, defeating No. 1 seed Canisius 1-0 in overtime on a golden goal from MAAC Tournament MVP Tabitha Tice.
 Under Karbowski's tutelage, Tice became the first player in program history to be named to the 2010 NSCAA/Performance Subaru All-Northeast Region First Team and was also just one of two MAAC players named to the 2010 NSCAA Scholar All-East Region First Team.

 In 2009, Karbowski led the Saints to 12 wins and the No. 2 seed in the MAAC Tournament following a 6-2-1 conference slate.
-The previous season in 2008, the Saints posted a then program record 13 wins and were named the nation's 10th Most Improved Team.
+The previous season in 2008, the Saints posted a then program record 13 wins and were the nation's 10th Most Improved Team.

 In 2006, he guided the Saints to the MAAC Championship game for just the second time in program history.
 The team posted a 9-8-2 overall record marking its fourth consecutive winning season.
 In addition, Karbowski mentored the 2006 MAAC Offensive Player of the Year and NSCAA All-Northeast Region Third Team honoree, Kristen Turner.

-Karbowski paced the Saints to back-to-back 10 wins seasons in 2004 and '05, including a program-best 7-1-1 MAAC record in '04.
+Karbowski paced the Saints to back-to-back 10 wins seasons in 2004 and 2005, including a program-best 7-1-1 MAAC record in '04.